moudrkat/Brave-new-Dolomiti/README.txt

 Sadly, nothing gives sufficient results yet.
 As I said, it is work in progress.

+DCGAN and WGAN are weirdly tuned so they fall to mode collapse and currently produce weird images.

+VAE gives blurry results because its VAE ... but I am trying to improve it.

 Run with argument: streamlit run app_train_model.py -- --model DCGAN
                    streamlit run app_train_model.py -- --model WGAN
                    streamlit run app_train_model.py -- --model VAE